Sean Wing

-Sean Wing (born July 10, 1982, in Las Vegas) is a singer and American film and television actor who first appeared on an episode of the CBS series Touched by an Angel.
+Sean Wing (born July 10, 1982, in Las Vegas) is an American actor and singer whose first major appearance was on an episode of the CBS series Touched by an Angel.
 He may be best known for his roles as Glenn in the HBO comedy series Hello Ladies and Chad Griffin in the ABC series The Whole Truth.

 Career

+In 1996, Wing was featured as "Student Host/Narrator" in "Mining for Music", a documentary short about mining processes by Lee Groberg.

 In 2000, Wing appeared in a single episode of the CBS drama Touched by an Angel as Zack Collier.
 That was followed by a leading role in the TV series Beautiful People as Chris Prichett for ABC Family.
 He played Charlie in the 2010 romantic comedy film You Again co-starring Kristen Bell and Odette Yustman.

 In 2010, he joined the lead cast of the ABC legal drama series The Whole Truth as Chad Griffin.
 The series was canceled after seven episodes aired and did not get renewed for a second season.

 In 2010, Wing appeared in the Broadway production of Green Day's rock musical American Idiot.

 In 2012 Wing was reported that he signed a contract to join the CW hit teen series 90210 playing Nick as a recurring character.

 In 2013 joined the cast of Hello Ladies, the HBO comedy series by Stephen Merchant, as a recurring guest star, playing the character of Glenn the douchey agent.

 In 2014, Wing appeared as Glenn in the Hello Ladies follow-up movie special on HBO.